lgsump/lgsumps/index.md

 ---
 <h2>Interests</h2>
 <hr>
 <h4>I am an undergraduate student at the University of Texas at Austin double-majoring in Philosophy and History.
 I am interested in aesthetics and philosophy of art, especially film and literature.
-Most of my interests also dive into the concepts of time and memory in intersection with aesthetic, film, and literary theory.</h4>
+Most of my interests also dive into the concepts of time and memory in intersection with aesthetic, film, and literary theory.
+Recently, I've been doing a lot of stuff on narrative theory and working with Marcel Proust and Gilles Deleuze.
+I am also interested in the philosophy of history in respect to causality and Marxism. </h4>
 <br>
 <br>
   <h2>Resume</h2>
   <hr>
   <h3><center>EDUCATION</center>

-<h4>University of Texas at Austin 			                     	        		     	 	        <p style="text-align:right"> Expected May 2024</p>
+<h4>University of Texas at Austin&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsExpected May 2024
 <br>
   <br>
 <ul>B.A., Philosophy and History